Last Updated: August 12, 2024

 Career

 Wallace started his racing career in the Bandolero and Legends car racing series.
 In 2005, at the age of 12, he won 35 of the Bandolero Series' 48 races.
 In 2008, he became the youngest driver to win at Franklin County Speedway in Virginia.
-In 2010, Wallace began competing in the NASCAR K&N Pro Series East, a regional and developmental series.
+In 2010, Bubba began competing in the NASCAR K&N Pro Series East, a regional and developmental series.
 He drove for Rev Racing as part of NASCAR's Drive for Diversity program.
 He was signed as a development driver for Joe Gibbs Racing around that time and won his very first race in the series at Greenville-Pickens Speedway, becoming the youngest racer to win at the track.
-He won the series' Rookie of the Year award that year, becoming the first African American to win that award in a NASCR series.
+He won the series' Rookie of the Year award that year, becoming the first African American to win that award in a NASCAR series.

 In June 2017, Richard Petty Motorsports announced that Wallace would drive the team's No. 43 Ford car in the NASCAR Cup series.
-He became the first African-American to race in the Cup Series since Bill Lester in 2006.
-He officially became a permanent part of the team in October of that year.
-Though he had a number of mediocre finishes in 2018 and 2019, the displayed his full potential with Richard Petty Motorsports at the 2019 Monster Energy NASCAR All-Star Race by winning the second stage of the Monster Energy Open.
+He became the first African American to race in the Cup Series since Bill Lester in 2006.
+Bubba officially became a permanent part of the team in October of that year.
+Though he had a number of mediocre finishes in 2018 and 2019, he displayed his full potential with Richard Petty Motorsports at the 2019 Monster Energy NASCAR All-Star Race by winning the second stage of the Monster Energy Open.
 At the Backyard 400, Wallace had one of the best runs of his career by finishing third after running in the top ten all day long.

 (Photo by Katelyn Mulcahy/Getty Images)